-Costa Rica Bird Photography at Its Best
+Costa Rica Birding & Photography at its Best - King Vulture Venture

 Costa Rica has been a favored destination of bird and wildlife photographers for many years.
 National Geographic and the Discovery Channel have many fine specials showcasing the wonders of Costa Rica.
 Now we’re giving you the opportunity to get into the field, binoculars and cameras in hand, searching for and photographing the top bird (and animal) species of Costa Rica.